wislon/xam-floating-items/README.md

 # xam-floating-items
-Xamarin CocosSharp floating animated items example
+Xamarin Android CocosSharp floating animated items example

 Loads some images from the project assets and floats them around the screen with random speeds, positions and rotations.